windok/test-eth-deposit-browser/README.md

 DELETE /address/0x5110354A3E15C7B97f4FF67F3615575fB4daF878/balance
 ```

-In response it is possible to see address balance based on transactions that occurred after service start launch.
+In response it is possible to see address balance based on transactions that occurred after service launch.
 Also overall balance of the address is present.

 Response example: